 So here you’ve gone through all the necessary equipment needed for a decent home studio.

 Now come to the 3rd stage of transforming.

 Somewhere in the journey, you will feel like you need something extra in your studio, and at that time you have to upgrade your recording studio into a semi-pro recording studio.

 In the next section, we will learn about some extra studio essentials needed in a semi-pro recording studio.

 Semi-Pro Recording Studio Essentials

-there are so many things that your need at some point which upgrades your home studio into a semi-pro studio.
+there are so many things that you need at some point that upgrade your home studio into a semi-pro studio.

 Most of them are listed below.

 - Headphone Amp